denzzzzzkkkk/books/README.md

-# books
-its a plugin that display all custom books with their name,title,date,author
+books:it is  a plugin which is used for the list of custom books.it contains details of books title,date of publish,author.